• Academy

 Background and aims

 The energy transition poses huge economic, technological and policy challenges for Germany.
 The “Energy Systems of the Future” (ESYS) initiative was launched by acatech, Leopoldina and the Union of the German Academies of Sciences and Humanities in 2013 in order to support this transformation of our energy supply.
 On completion of the project’s initial three-year phase, in 2016 acatech took over as the lead institution for the next stage of this joint project of the German academies of sciences.
-The project has been awarded funding by the Federal Ministry of Education and Research (BMBF) up to February 2020.
+The project was funded by the Federal Ministry of Education and Research (BMBF) up to December 2024.

 Structure